Analogues of the Atiyah--Wall exact sequences for cobordism groups of singular maps: Classical results

 In the 1950's much work was done on the determination of the structures and generators of the oriented and unoriented abstract cobordism rings $\Omega_*$ and $\NN_*$.
 One of the main tools for these computations was the existence of two exact sequences which resulted from individual works of Rohlin \cite{rohlin}, Dold \cite{dold}, Wall \cite{wallcob} and finally from a conceptual method by Atiyah \cite{atiyah}.

-Recall that the elements of $\Omega_n$ are represented by oriented smooth ($C^\infty$) $n$-manifolds and two such manifolds are cobordant if they together bound an oriented $(n+1)$-manifold with boundary with matching orientations; the elements of $\NN_n$ are similar but without orientations.
-Now between these two groups stands the group $\WW_n$ which consists of the cobordism classes of those manifolds whose first Stiefel--Whitney class is the mod $2$ reduction of an integer cohomology class; two such manifolds are cobordant if they together bound an $(n+1)$-manifold with boundary with matching integer first Stiefel--Whitney classes.
-Then clearly the forgetful homomorphism from $\Omega_n$ to $\NN_n$ (i.e. the map we get by ignoring the orientation) is the composition $\Omega_n\to\WW_n\to\NN_n$ of two forgetful homomorphisms.
+Recall that the elements of $\Omega_n$ are represented by oriented closed smooth ($C^\infty$) $n$-manifolds and two such manifolds are cobordant if they together bound an oriented compact $(n+1)$-manifold with boundary with matching orientations; the elements of $\NN_n$ are similar but without orientations.
+Between these two groups stands the cobordism group $\WW_n$ of the so-called \textit{Wall manifolds} (see e.g. \cite{stong}) i.e. closed manifolds whose first Stiefel--Whitney class is the mod $2$ reduction of an integer cohomology class; two such manifolds are cobordant if they together bound a compact $(n+1)$-manifold with boundary with matching integer first Stiefel--Whitney classes.
+Now the forgetful homomorphism from $\Omega_n$ to $\NN_n$ (i.e. the map we get by ignoring the orientation) is the composition $\Omega_n\to\WW_n\to\NN_n$ of two forgetful homomorphisms.